Your club or conference committee needs to secure donations to support their events.

 After the Event

-- Stewardship is important.
-Write thank you notes to each of your sponsors, speakers, and in-kind donors.
+- Write thank you notes to each of your sponsors, speakers, and in-kind donors.

 - Capture your fundraising insights in a debrief report following your event.
 Pass it along to future club leadership.

-The MBA Program Office holds the right to access the finances of the student organizations it oversees to verify appropriate management of club and conference monies, and audits the books of two to four student groups each semester.
+The Student Experience Team holds the right to access the finances of the student organizations it oversees to verify appropriate management of club and conference monies, and audits the books of two to four student groups each semester.